MappedIn/platform-api/examples/javascript/README.md

-Getting Started with MappedIn REST API
+MappedIn REST API & Javascript
 ========

 This documentation is intented for partners and integrators of the MappedIn Platform.
-In a few simple steps you can begin using MappedIn in your applications.
+In a few simple steps you can begin using MappedIn in your Javascript applications.

 ## Getting Started